It’s Time for Photoshop to Go Away

 Photoshop-designed mock-ups remain a staple design output still, in 2017.
 I scratch my head and wonder why.
 I myself have not used Photoshop for web design purposes in 20 years.

 - The defining characteristic of digital media is interactivity.
 Photoshop’s focus is on visual appearance.
 There is no functionality in Photoshop that allows you to account for interactivity, and even if you export a PDF and make it clickable, it is an afterthought, and you can only emulate interactivity with hotspots or links, which is a very limited way to design for a truly interactive medium.

 - Websites revolve around content.
 Photoshop has no concept of pages, or navigation.
 In fact, it does not account for user experience on any level but the strictly aesthetic.

 - Web pages employ spatial layout to segment content visually, with scrolling to accommodate overflow.
 Photoshop works in layers.
 While you can certainly still map out visual elements and content across your Photoshop canvas, the tool itself does not aid you in determining how best to visually segment your real estate.

-- Photoshop is an approximation of the final result; like a sculptor’s pencil sketch compared to the final sculpture.
-It is not accurate enough, and its usefulness is limited.
+- Photoshop is a pixel-rendered approximation of the final result; like a sculptor’s pencil sketch compared to the final sculpture.
+It is not accurate enough, and its usefulness is therefore limited.
 Designers need to sketch in something that is closer to the final product, in a medium that reflects reality better.

 - Photoshop is not a browser-native format.
 Just because something is pixel perfect in Photoshop does not mean it will make it into the final product.